viktorchernev/DescribeDocumentation/documentation.markdown/reference/developer-reference/describe-parser/Ast/Major Branches.md

         RETURNS - The `AstExpressionNode` at the specified index.
         EXCEPTION / IndexOutOfRangeException - Thrown if the index is less than 0 or greater than or equal to the number of expressions.

-        IsMultyExpression - Wether this Scripture object has an multiple Expressions or a single one.
+        IsMultyExpression - Weather this Scripture object has an multiple Expressions or a single one.
         ExpressionCount - Gets the Number of Expressions in this Scripture object.
-        HasException - Wether this Scripture object has an Exception.
+        HasException - Weather this Scripture object has an Exception.
         Leafs - Gets all the Leaf Nodes contained in this Scripture object.
         Children - Gets all the direct descendant nodes of this Scripture object.
         ToString() - Returns a string representation of the `AstScriptureNode`.